 (c) provide the general public access to private and public lands for hunting big game or turkey within a Cooperative Wildlife Management Unit;

-(d) create satisfying hunting opportunities; and
+(d) create satisfying hunting opportunities;

-(e) provide adequate protection to landowners who open their lands for hunting;
+(e) provide adequate protection to landowners who open their lands for hunting; and